nhsuk/wagtail-nhsuk-frontend/docs/contributing.md

 To install the test fixture, make sure you have an empty but fully migrated database.

-Run `python3 manage.py loaddata testdata.json` and rerun the local server `python3 manage.py runserver 8080`
+Run `python3 manage.py loaddata testdata.json` or `python3 manage.py loaddata testdata_wt3.json` depending on the Wagtail version and rerun the local server `python3 manage.py runserver 8080`

 You should now have sample content pages in your wagtail installation.